 If your preferred firearms dealer is unwilling or unable to get you the Lithgow Arms product or accessory you would like, please send us an email via the Contact page on the website and we’ll direct you to an alternate dealer.
 For approved retailers, please check the Where to Buy page.

-How do I purchase timber stocks for my LA101?
+How do I purchase timber stocks for my LA101 or LA102?

-Timber stocks for rifles are available now.
-Please contact your local firearms retailer.
+Timber stocks for our right-handed rifles are available now and may be ordered through your local firearms retailer.